 Essential Duties and Responsibilities

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
+Must be able to work in a constant state of alertness and safe manner and have regular, predictable, in-person attendance.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-This individual must have the ability to work in a constant state of alertness and safe manner and must have regular, predictable, in-person attendance.

 Education and/or Experience

-Computer proficiency in MS Office (Word, Excel, PowerPoint, Outlook).
-Reference management software proficiency preferred.
+Computer proficiency in MS Office (Word, Excel, Outlook), health science online resources, and experience with citation management programs.

 High skills: Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram or schedule form.